 Also, you can get spiked tires for your winter or fat tire bike.
 Spiked tires are just like the ones you use for your car; they have small spikes to break through the ice and provide grip.

 I am glad you made it to the end of my winter cycling suggestions!
 Although I hate snow and I never want to live in a climate that has snow ever again, I had some of my most fun rides in the winter.
 I love riding on Christmas Day, for example, because you can enjoy the road and nature without cars or anyone to bother you.
 Cycling in the cold air and having the road to yourself makes for some of the best rides of the year.
-Reach out to a Cycling Expert here on Curated for free, personalized advice and recommendations so you can ride comfy all winter!
-Good luck out there!
+Happy riding!